 - 1. Asset Management: Glendale actively employs ways to provide additional value of City assets through proactive, profitability-focused management practices.
 The priority was to achieve the highest and best use of City facilities through an effective asset management strategy.
-Accomplishments include: - Concluded negotiations for a new lease for the Verdugo Jobs Center offices. - Advanced the Arts & Entertainment District through enhanced activities, such as the Summer of Soccer World Cup viewing parties, beautification efforts on Artsakh Avenue, and Request for Proposals seeking urban design firms. - Continued proposed Armenian American Museum and Cultural Center negotiations and redesign of the Central Park Block.
+Accomplishments include: - Successfully commenced the Armenian American Museum and Cultural Center negotiations and Central Park Block redesign.

-- 2. Business Attraction: The City is committed to attracting business and investment to Glendale in an effort to create a diverse economy.
+- Advanced the imagination of the Arts & Entertainment District by approving a contract with urban design firm Studio111 and completing the first phase of the project.
+This included a successful stakeholder outreach campaign and selection of a one-way design concept. - Entered into an Exclusive Negotiating Agreement with Avalon Investment Group for the rehabilitation of the historic Rockhaven Sanitarium. - 2.
+Business Attraction: The City is committed to attracting business and investment to Glendale in an effort to create a diverse economy.
 This is done through Business Concierge services and fast-track permitting, broker relationships, site selection assistance, utility consultation, and connecting potential businesses with resource marketing campaigns and support.
 The priorities were to establish an 18-Hour City and the furtherance of the Tech Strategic Plan.
-Accomplishments in business attraction include: - Further developed broker relationships through events, such as the Brokers Reception held at Nestle. - Implemented Glendale Tech Strategy, and received City Council authorization to release a Request for Proposals for an accelerator program. - Successfully hosted the second Glendale Tech Week in October 2017, including generating \$25,000 in a prize package for a Pitchfest in an effort to support local entrepreneurs. - Created more jobs and generated sales tax through public investment of the following: Antaeus Theatre Company, Service Titan, Laemmle Theatre and Lofts, Hyatt Place, and the Brewyard. - Continued to build on the 18-hour city and quality of life by adding new businesses such as: John Sparr Tavern, Cauldron Ice Cream, 85°C Bakery Cafe, Gold's Gym, Electric Pussycat Lounge, Heritage Eatery, It's Boba Time, Menchies, Mix N'Match Burger, Museum of Selfies, Nespresso Boutique, Plate and Petal, Rolling Factory, See's Candies, Tesla, The Void, Warby Parker. - 3.
+Accomplishments in business attraction include: - Further developed broker relationships through events, such as the Brokers Reception and attendance at conferences, such as the International Council of Shopping Centers. - Received \$1 million grant from the State of California to implement the Glendale Tech Start-Up Accelerator. - Successfully hosted the fourth Glendale Tech Week in September 2019, attracting more than 5,000 people across 50 events.
+A \$43,000 prize package was raised for a Pitchfest in an effort to support local entrepreneurs and \$40,000 was raised in sponsorship. - Created more jobs and generated sales tax through public investment of the following: Service Titan, Laemmle Theatre and Lofts, and Hyatt Place. - Established a 1.9% retail vacancy rate, and continued to build on the 18-hour city concept by adding new businesses such as: Mr. Furley's Bar, Crazy Rock'N Sushi, Panda Inn, Electric Pussycat Club, the Void, Dunkin', Muragame Udon, Forward Medical, Five Below, Undefeated, Chess Park Tavern, and Studio Move Grill, with many more in the pipeline. - Lowered the Office Vacancy rate to 15.6% by successfully attracting tenants such as Children's Hospital of Los Angeles, WeWork and Industrious. - 3.
 Business Services: Recognizing that a majority of job growth in any community is generated by the businesses already located there, Glendale focuses on services to businesses to propel economic growth.
 Harnessing the power of the thousands of businesses in the City and the nearly 100,000 employees, the City's priority was to strengthen neighborhood districts and the businesses within them.
-Accomplishments related to this effort include: - Introduced GRIT, the Glendale Relationship Initiation Team, to gauge satisfaction in doing business with the City, County, and the State.
-More than 100 businesses were visited. - Assisted nearly 3,000 current and expanding businesses with resources to further drive business in the community. - Hosted first Executives in Innovation Roundtable on June 11, 2018, attracting top leadership from companies in Glendale. - Introduced the Meet Me In Montrose campaign as a way to drive more customers to this quaint shopping district in North Glendale. - Supported neighborhoods through collaborative projects, such as the installation of the Rancho and Foothill monument signs.
+Accomplishments related to this effort include: - Continued GRIT, the Glendale Relationship Initiation Team, to gauge satisfaction in doing business with the City, County, and the State.
+More than 100 businesses were visited.
+Survey results found that 64% of firms who will be expanding will stay in Glendale, and 61% of firms are aggressively hiring. - Assisted nearly 2,000 current and expanding businesses with resources to further drive business in the community.